elastic/elastic-package/docs/howto/update_major_package_spec.md

 ### field "event.dataset" should have value ..., it has ...

-The field `event.dataset` should contain the name of the package and the name of the data stream that generates it, separated by a dot.
+The fields `event.dataset` and `data_stream.dataset` should contain the name of the package and the name of the data stream that generates it, separated by a dot.
 For example for documents of the "access" data stream of the Apache module, it should be `apache.access`.

-To fix this, review what is generating the value of this field.
-Depending on your case, you may apply one of the following solutions.
+If these fields are not being correctly populated, look for the source of the value.

-Fix the value in the field definition using a `constant_keyword`:
+If it is a constant keyword, review the configured value.
 ```
 - name: event.dataset
   type: constant_keyword